SanderLedegen/vscode-angular-follow-selector/README.md

 # Angular Follow Selector

 This extension for Visual Studio code enables you to click on Angular selectors in HTML files and be redirected to their definition in the respective component.
+It can also open the template and styling files directly from the component with a simple click.

 ## Demo